trendmicro/tm-v1-api-cookbook/datalake-pipeline-api/README.md

 # Datalake Pipeline API Cookbook
-This sample demonstrates how to use the Trend Vision One API to manage data pipelines, retrieve data packages, and continuously capture data events.
+This sample demonstrates how to use the TrendAI Vision One™ API to manage data pipelines, retrieve data packages, and continuously capture data events.
 ```mermaid
 flowchart TD
     A[Start] --> C{Command Type}